nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Below is a sequence diagram of the above usage.

 ![ItemEditCommandSequenceDiagram](images/ItemEditCommandSequenceDiagram.png)
-Figure x: ItemEditCommand Sequence Diagram
+Figure 14: ItemEditCommand Sequence Diagram

 ### Command History Traversal
 Much like Window's Command Prompt, OneShelf supports traversal of command history with the arrow up and down key.